 - Provide more transportation choices to help connect people to opportunity.

 - Move freight by the most efficient and convenient modes, offering substantial reductions in petroleum use.

-- Reduce petroleum consumption and greenhouse gas emissions by measures to improve transportation system efficiency across all modes, for example by modernizing the aviation system.
+- Reduce petroleum consumption and emissions by measures to improve transportation system efficiency across all modes, for example by modernizing the aviation system.

 - Improve the resilience of U.S. transportation infrastructure.